filchy/tinygent/examples/tool-usage/README.md

     return data.a + data.b
 ```

-In this case, the description for the `add` tool will be `"Adds two numbers together."`.
+In this case, the description for the `add` tool will be `"Adds two numbers together."`

 Writing clear and concise docstrings is essential, as this metadata is often used in LLM-assisted reasoning and tool selection.